When you sign in to Tableau Server or Tableau Cloud, the first page you see looks similar to the following example.

 - Favourites - Add any type of content to your favourites.

-- Recents - See the 24 views and metrics you have most recently accessed.
+- Recents - See the views, metrics and flows you have most recently accessed.

 - Shared with Me - Find items that other users have sent you.